Harper Finn

 Harper Finn is a New Zealand singer and musician.
-He has written and produced ten singles and has announced an EP to be released in 2022.
-Following the release of his single ’Dance Away These Days’ Harper Finn was awarded ‘Breakthrough Artist of the Year' at The Aotearoa Music Awards in 2021.
+His album 'Silo Park' is set to release on 31 October 2025..
+Following the release of his single "Dance Away These Days", Finn was awarded Breakthrough Artist of the Year at the Aotearoa Music Awards in 2021.

 Early life

 Harper Finn was born in Sydney, Australia, to New Zealand musician Tim Finn (of Split Enz and Crowded House) and television presenter Marie Azcona.

 The family moved back to Auckland, New Zealand when he was age 1.
 As a teenager he worked at an Auckland music venue.
 He featured in many of Tim Finn's music videos and sang backing vocals on a song from the album The View Is Worth the Climb.
 He spent some of his teenage years performing alongside his father in several of his events in New Zealand and Australia.

 Career

 In 2018 Harper Finn released his first single "Look Who's Sorry Now".